Topgolf: Locations

-There are currently 70+ Topgolf locations, three in the United Kingdom, and one in Australia, Germany, Mexico, the UAE and Thailand.
+As of 2020, there were over 110 Topgolf locations worldwide.
+Four of those were in the United Kingdom, including one in Glasgow which broke ground in 2022.
+Other international venues include one in Australia, China, Germany, Mexico, the UAE and Thailand each.
 Each Topgolf venue features climate-controlled hitting bays for year-round play, food, beverage, music and HDTVs on which various sports games are shown, such as football, basketball and golf.
 Topgolf also offers golf lessons, leagues, tournaments, concerts, and corporate and social events.

-TopGolf Lounge, or Lounge by Topgolf, is a smaller location with a live sports restaurant, a few public hitting bays and a special events bay plus virtual game simulators.
-The first opened on January 17, 2020 in Kirkland Urban second floor, Kirkland, Washington.
+Lounge by Topgolf, is a smaller location with a live sports restaurant, a few public hitting bays and a special events bay plus virtual game simulators.
+The first one opened on January 17, 2020 in Kirkland Urban second floor, Kirkland, Washington.

+Additionally, Topgolf has a network of 100 locations as of July 9th, 2024.